Programmable logic device: FPGAs

 FPGAs use a grid of logic gates, and once stored, the data doesn't change, similar to that of an ordinary gate array.
-The term "field-programmable" means the device is programmed by the customer, not the manufacturer.
+The term field-programmable means the device is programmed by the customer, not the manufacturer.
+FPGAs and gate arrays are similar but gate arrays can only be configured at the factory during fabrication.

 FPGAs are usually programmed after being soldered down to the circuit board, in a manner similar to that of larger CPLDs.
 In most larger FPGAs, the configuration is volatile and must be re-loaded into the device whenever power is applied or different functionality is required.
-Configuration is typically stored in a configuration PROM or EEPROM.
+Configuration is typically stored in a configuration PROM, EEPROM or flash memory.
 EEPROM versions may be in-system programmable (typically via JTAG).

-The difference between FPGAs and CPLDs is that FPGAs are internally based on look-up tables (LUTs) whereas CPLDs form the logic functions with sea-of-gates (e.g. sum of products).
-CPLDs are meant for simpler designs while FPGAs are meant for more complex designs.
+The difference between FPGAs and CPLDs is that FPGAs are internally based on look-up tables (LUTs), whereas CPLDs form the logic functions with sea-of-gates (e.g. sum of products).
+CPLDs are meant for simpler designs, while FPGAs are meant for more complex designs.
 In general, CPLDs are a good choice for wide combinational logic applications, whereas FPGAs are more suitable for large state machines such as microprocessors.

 EPLDs

-Using the same technology as EPROMs, EPLDs have a quartz window in the package that allows it to be erased on exposure to UV light.
+Using the same technology as EPROMs, EPLDs have a quartz window in the package that allows them to be erased on exposure to UV light.

 Using the same technology as EEPROMs, EEPLDs can be erased electrically.

-An Erasable programmable logic device (EPLD) is an integrated circuit that comprises an array of PLDs that do not come pre-connected; the connections are programmed electrically by the user.
+An erasable programmable logic device (EPLD) is an integrated circuit that comprises an array of PLDs that do not come pre-connected; the connections are programmed electrically by the user.
 Most GAL and FPGA devices are examples of EPLDs.

 Other variants

 These are microprocessor circuits that contain some fixed functions and other functions that can be altered by code running on the processor.
-Designing self-altering systems requires engineers to learn new methods, and that new software tools be developed.
+Designing self-altering systems requires that engineers learn new methods and that new software tools be developed.

 PLDs are being sold now that contain a microprocessor with a fixed function (the so-called core) surrounded by programmable logic.
 These devices let designers concentrate on adding new features to designs without having to worry about making the microprocessor work.
 Also, the fixed-function microprocessor takes less space on the chip than a part of the programmable gate array implementing the same processor, leaving more space for the programmable gate array to contain the designer's specialized circuits.